-The principal risks and uncertainties for the Kelda Holdings group, including potential impacts of Britain's exit from the European Union (EU), climate change and Covid-19, and how these are mitigated, are discussed in the Kelda Holdings Limited Annual Report and Financial Statements (which do not form part of this report).
+The principal risks and uncertainties for the Kelda group, including climate change and macro-economic factors, and how these are mitigated, are discussed in the Kelda Holdings Limited Annual Report and Financial Statements (which do not form part of this report).
 There are not considered to be any specifically relating to this company, given the nature of its activities, apart from those mentioned above.
-The company did not apply for support under the Government's furlough scheme.